National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 Special Concerns

-Leave No Trace: Leave No Trace of your stay to protect vegetation and prevent further camping regulations.
-Camp in preexisting sites or on sand to prevent damage to vegetation.
+Leave No Trace: Practice Leave No Trace principles during your stay to protect vegetation and other wilderness resources.
+Camp in established sites or on bare ground.

-Campfires: To protect coastal forests, please burn only driftwood.
-Wood burning fires are prohibited between the headland north of Yellow Banks and the headland at Wedding Rocks.
-This includes the Sand Point area.
+Campfires: To protect coastal forests, please burn driftwood only.
+Open fires are prohibited between the headland north of Yellow Banks and the headland at Wedding Rocks, including the Sand Point area.

 Safety